BayshoreNetworks/gargoyle/README.md

 Database:

-	The database file name is "port_scan_detect.db"
+	The database file name is "gargoyle_attack_detect.db"

 	By default Gargoyle_pscand will look for the path to a database file in ENV variable "GARGOYLE_DB".
-If that is not present it will default to the root dir for the program plus "/db/port_scan_detect.db"
+If that is not present it will default to the root dir for the program plus "/db/gargoyle_attack_detect.db"

 Config data: